abergs/ideasofanders/_posts/2015-11-04-style-your-styles.md

 Yep, that's meta.
 HTML5 and CSS allows you style the CSS itself.
 Well, kind of - CSS allows you to style elments on your page, right?
 And the `<style>`-tag is an element in your page, as long as you put in the `<body>` instead of `<head>`.

 ## Is this useful?
 No. And Yes.
 This is not something you would throw into your every-day site.
 But it's kind of cool things you could do with this.
-For example:

-Great way to let the visitor edit the styles of an CSS example and see what makes what happen - without needing to use a third party sandbox such as JSFiddle or CodePen, or doing a lot of "onChange update this JS mess" etc.
+For example it's a great way to let the visitor edit the styles of an CSS example and see what makes what happen - without needing to use a third party sandbox such as JSFiddle or CodePen, or doing a lot of "onChange update this JS mess" etc.

 Happy hipster hacking!